gdsfactory/gdsfactory/README.md

 git pull
 ```

 After installing you should be able to `import gdsfactory as gf` from a python script.
-The name gdsfactory was too long so we chose `gf` instead, which stands for photonics package.

-- gf
+- gdsfactory
   - components: define components
   - drc: check geometry
   - gdsdiff: hash geometry and show differences by displaying boolean operations in klayout